Urban Greening Strategy

 Why is there not direct consulting of property owners before trees are planted without owner permission?
 I am today the recipient of such a tree and I am very angry that the Council acts in such a cavalier and unprofessional fashion.
 So much pretty paperwork about committees and processes, but the most important stakeholder - the resident- patently ignored.
 Stop wasting ratepayer resources and start asking people BEFORE the damned trees go in!!!!!!
 So much time and money wasted by such an easily fixed solution.

-Annoyed asked 21 days ago
+Annoyed asked about 2 months ago

 Hi there and thanks for your question.